WorldBank-Transport/ram-backend/README.md

 Will prepare all the needed tables for the database and the bucket for storage.
 Both the database and the bucket will be removed and created anew.

 Other available options:
-- `--db` - Sets up database structure
-- `--data` - Sets up database and data fixtures
+- `--data` - Sets up database and data fixtures.
+If the data fixtures are not needed use `--db` instead.
-- `--s3` - Sets up the storage bucket.
+- `--bucket` - Sets up the storage bucket.

 Full setup with fixtures example:
+*(The `--` is important and can't be omitted)*
 ```
-npm run setup -- --data --s3
+npm run setup -- --data --bucket
 ```

 ### Usage

 #### Config files
-All the config files can be found in `app/assets/scripts/config`.
+All the config files can be found in `app/config`.
 After installing the projects there will be 3 main files:
   - `local.js` - Used only for local development.
 On production this file should not exist or be empty.
   - `staging.js`